You are here

 The beach is backed by dramatic red cliffs, creating a feeling of seclusion compounded by its horseshoe shape.
 There are fantastic photo possibilities from the top of the cliffs, but please be careful and refrain from getting too near to the edge as the rocks might be unstable.

-Tip: This picturesque cove is also home to the ruins of the first Phoenician settlement on Ibiza, dating back to 654 BCE.
+Spotlight tip: This picturesque cove is also home to the ruins of the first Phoenician settlement on Ibiza, dating back to 654 BCE.
 Declared a world heritage site in 1999, it is free to look around, and there is plenty of historical information available.
 Walk up to the top of the cliff on the left-hand side.
 On the way, you also pass some bunkers from the Spanish Civil War.

 Bars and restaurants

 There is one restaurant called simply Sa Caleta.
-Beautifully decorated in a rustic, nautical theme, this seafood-focused eatery is popular amongst locals and open year-round.
+Beautifully decorated in a rustic, nautical theme, this seafood-focused eatery is popular among locals and open year-round.
 In summer, it offers a weekly programme with live music and cultural events.